Zomis/FactorioMods/README.md

-# FactorioMonitorMod
+# Factorio Mods

-Mod for the Factorio game: A Monitoring system to get an overview of how your machines are doing
+Several mods for the Factorio game, each mod is described below.

 ## Auto Launch